Last fact-checked: 13 August 2020

 Orthopaedic surgeons in Thailand undergo years of rigorous training, just like other surgeons, and have their own professional organization, the Royal College of Orthopaedic Surgeons of Thailand (RCOST), and so there is no need to feel that Thai surgeons are any less qualified.

-The cost of hip replacements in Bangkok is the most prevalent reason that patients consider coming here – at around half the cost of the prices at home, patients can save tens of thousands – a substantial sum that more than makes the trip worthwhile.
+The cost of hip replacements in Bangkok is the most compelling reason patients consider traveling here; at around half the cost of the prices at home, patients can save tens of thousands, a substantial sum that more than makes the trip worthwhile.

-Cost maybe the overriding factor for making the decision to travel to Bangkok for surgery, but it shouldn’t be the only reason, and patients should do their due diligence to ensure they are seen by trustworthy surgeons at reputable clinics or hospitals.
+Cost may be the overriding factor for making the decision to travel to Bangkok for surgery, but it shouldn’t be the only reason, and patients should conduct their due diligence to ensure they are seen by trustworthy surgeons at reputable clinics or hospitals.

-Booking with Medical Departures gives patients a safety net, in that we have already pre-checked doctors and clinics – confirming qualifications, professional memberships and performing background checks into legal and criminal records.
-We also pay personal visits to clinics and hospitals, and provide high-definition photos on our website so patients can get a good idea of how they look.
-With real patient reviews to add that ‘word of mouth’ check that is obviously hard to do when clinics are so far away, we give you the information you need to enable to make your own informed choice.
+Booking with Medical Departures gives patients a safety net, in that we have already pre-checked doctors and clinics, confirming qualifications, professional memberships and performing background checks into legal and criminal records.
+We also pay personal visits to clinics and hospitals and provide high-definition photos on our website so patients can get a good idea of how they look.

-People recovery at different times, and as the majority of hip replacements are usually carried out in elderly patients, times vary considerably.
+People recover over different time periods, and as the majority of hip replacements are usually carried out in elderly patients, lengths vary considerably.

-You will be encouraged to get up and walk about as soon as you can after surgery – some people even manage it the same day, as moving around quickly helps to reduce swelling and other complications.
-Initially, there will be discomfort, stiffness, soreness and your legs or feet may be swollen.
+You will be encouraged to get up and walk about as soon as you can after surgery, as moving around quickly helps to reduce swelling and other complications.
+Initially, you will experience discomfort, stiffness, soreness and your legs or feet may be swollen.
 You may be given antibiotics and medication to prevent blood clots forming.

-With the help of walking aids, such as crutches, and physiotherapy, you will gradually improve over the next 4 – 6 weeks.
-Most people can usually return to normal activities after 2 – 3 months, but it may take up to a year before you feel the full benefit.
+With the help of walking aids, such as crutches, and physiotherapy, you will gradually improve over the next four to six weeks.
+Most people can usually return to normal activities after two to three months, but it may take up to a year before you feel the full benefit.
 Be prepared to work on your mobility after surgery and keep up with the exercises recommended to speed your recovery.